Currently Showing until 14 February 2025 :

 His studio in Manor House, North London is a multi-cultural light industrial ‘hive’ of studios teaming with creativity.
 None more so than Judah’s studio.
 Drawings for his forthcoming show are framed and glazed, stacked awaiting shipping.
 The last of his beautiful 3D white paintings are shrouded in plastic - quiet epic ghosts against the walls.
 Structure for ‘The Ark’ a wall mounted receptacle for Torahs in polished wood commissioned by his local Synagogue is straddled across an expanse of studio floor awaiting construction.

-Jenny Blyth Fine Art has been working with Judah since 2003 exhibiting his work in London (The Royal Institute of British Architects, Louise Blouin Foundation, London Art Fair (Special Projects), placing work in international collections (Saatchi Collection, David Roberts Collection and more) and securing commissions (Imperial War Museum of the North, Wolverhampton Art Gallery…) For exhibition details and images: www.jennyblythfineart.co.uk and www.judah.co.uk
+Jenny Blyth Fine Art has been working with Judah since 2003 exhibiting his work in London (see below), placing work in international collections (Saatchi Collection, David Roberts Collection and more) and securing commissions (Imperial War Museum of the North, Wolverhampton Art Gallery…) For exhibition details and images: www.jennyblythfineart.co.uk and www.judah.co.uk

 Exhibiting with Jenny Blyth Fine Art: